-Name of Unlicensed Diabetic Assistan nt: School: The successful completion of this checklis t certifies that you are competent to p provide emergency medical assistance to students with diabetes who are experiencing sever hypoglycemia.
+Name of Unlicensed Diabetic Assistan t: School: 1 The successful completion of this checklist certifies that you are competent to provide emergency medical assistance to students with diabetes who are experiencing sever hypoglycemia.
 Return demonstration is required until con mpetency is attained.
 This competency r nust be renewed annually and/or as needed throughout the year.
-KNOWLEDGE SETS Date Demonstrated Competency Trainer Initials Comments (Repeat competency date, if applicable) Describes the importance of blood glucose control Reviews symptoms of hypoglycemia (mild, moderate, severe) / Identifies treatment based on symptoms (mild, moderate, severe) Identifies treatment supplies (fast-acting glucose, carbohydrate/protein appropriate snacks, glucagon kit) States purpose of glucagon and when it should be used Understands side effects of glucagon and potential complications Comments SKILLS SETS Date Demonstrated Competency Trainer Initials (Repeat competency date, if applicable) Recognizes Symptoms of hypoglycemia Calls 911 Positions student on side Demonstrates proper preparation of glucagon solution Demonstrates proper injection technique (clean site, inject at 90°apply pressure) Knows to keep student on side and remain with students until EMS assumes control Notifies parent/guardian Documentation of event 7 Completes unusual occurrence report and sent to LEA's Lead Nurse I,Signature of UDA per the competency guidelines above and severe hypoglycemia in the school setting need a refresher. l that I am competent to provide en Date nergency medical assistance to students v 7 ,1 , 7 7 7 7 7 7 I, certify Signature of RN that on, the above e mployee has completed training and is competent to assist in the care of a
+T KNOWLEDGE SETS Date Demonstrated Competency Trainer Initials Comments (Repeat competency date, if applicable) Describes the importance of blood glucose control Reviews symptoms of hypoglycemia (mild, moderate, severe) / Identifies treatment based on symptoms (mild, moderate, severe) Identifies treatment supplies (fast- acting glucose, carbohydrate/protein appropriate snacks, glucagon kit) States purpose of glucagon and when it should be used / Understands side effects of glucagon and potential complications SKILLS SETS Date Demonstrated Competency Trainer Initials Comments (Repeat competency date, if applicable) Recognizes Symptoms of hypoglycemia Calls 911 / Positions student on side Demonstrates proper preparation of glucagon solution Demonstrates proper injection technique (clean site, inject at 90°apply pressure) Knows to keep student on side and remain with students until EMS assumes control Notifies parent/guardian Documentation of event / Completes unusual occurrence report and sent to LEA's Lead Nurse I, that I am competent to provide en Date nergency medical assistance to students ignature of RN Date employee has completed training and is competent to assist in the care of d navenc stuaents in the school setti ng.